reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

 1. Axios is an HTTP client for calling REST APIs from JavaScript programs running in the server as well as in web browsers.
 2. We create default instance of `axios` by calling `require('axios')`
-3. We can override the default instance of `axios` with the `create()` method of `axios` to create a new instance and configure properties like 'timeout'.
+3. We can override the default instance of `axios` with the `create()` method of `axios` to create a new instance, where we can override the default configuration properties like 'timeout'.
-4. Axios allows us to attach request and response interceptors to the `axios` instance.
+4. Axios allows us to attach request and response interceptors to the `axios` instance where we can perform actions common to multiple APIs.
-5. Errors are handled in the `catch()` block of the `Promise` response.
+5. Error conditions are handled in the `catch()` function of the `Promise` response.
 6. We can cancel requests by calling the `abort()` method of the `AbortController` class.
+7. The Axios library includes TypeScript definitions, so we do not have to install them separately when using Axios in TypeScript applications.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/nodejs/axios).